mweststrate/mxgit/README.md

 Welcome to MXGIT
 =====
-DISCLAIMER: DO NOT USE SVN OR SVN RELATED TOOLS (SUCH AS THE MODELER BUILT-IN FUNCTIONS FOR UPDATE, COMMIT, BRANCH, MERGE, HISTORY) ON REPOSITORIES MANAGED BY GIT + MXGIT DIRECTLY.

 Mxgit: Small tool that helps versioning Mendix projects with git.

 The following features of the Mendix Business Modeler will work on git repositories when using mxgit: